 Physical therapies such as trigger point release and massage to the perienal area and internally within the pelvic floor helps to provide feedback to patient and clinician about tension in the pelvis.
 With careful and skilled practice it is possible to remove this tension to alleviate pain and tissue tension.

 Exercises to restore normal pelvic floor control is essential.
 Quite often online forums encourage the ‘Kegal’ exercise and many men attend the practice having done these only to end up in a worse state.
-We tend to focus on the ‘reverse kegal’.
+One would tend to focus on the ‘reverse kegal’.
 This differs from the kegal by pushing the pelvic floor down rather than lifting it up.
 It aims to de-tension the pelvic muscles.
+However, we must restore balance in the pelvis to ensure reciprocal operation of the pelvic muscles and therefore using diagnostic ultrasound feedback we teach the patients how to balance the normal rhythm of the pelvic floor muscles.
+This is a highly effective technique for such conditions.

 Hard flaccid can also occur with weight lifting with patients believing that they have lifted excessively as the cause for the initial onset of symptoms.
 Therefore, there is a reluctance to get back to training and part of therapy is to coach the patient about normal lifting practices and ensure their breathing pattern and pelvic muscle control is appropriate.